mutant-city/k8s_study/Notes/cli.md

     * `kubectl get endpoints <service name>`
      * can use it to make sure connectivity is working

+* `kubectl get endpoints <service name`
+    * this is the connection info from service to pods
+    * can use it to make sure connectivity

 ### Running objects
 * commands:
     * create